What's a CSS selector?

 Keeping in mind the above constraints, we recommend these tips:

 - Only put annotations on elements that are available for all the users you are targeting.
-For instance, if there is a button that only shows up for paid users, flows that point out that button should be targeted only to paid users.
+For instance, if there is a button that only shows up for paid users, flows that point out that particular button should only be targeted to paid users.

 - Ensure that elements you are attaching hotspots and tooltips to are consistently visible when the page has loaded.